sagecontinuum/sage-storage-api/README.md

 }
 ```

 Similar to S3 keys, the path is an identifer for the uploaded file.
 The path can contain `/`-characters, thus creating a filesystem-like tree structure within the SAGE bucket.
 If the path ends with a `/`, the path denotes a directory and the filename of the uploaded file is appended to the key.
-Otherwise the last part of the part specifies the new filename.
+Otherwise the last part of the path specifies the new filename.